gems up the alpine rock gardens

 - Main Threats

-- No significant conservation threats as this is a cultivated variety.
+- No significant conservation threats as cultivated variety.
 Not applicable to wild populations.
 Hardy and pest-resistant in garden settings.
-Tolerates drought, wind, frost and coastal conditions.

 - Population

-- This is a garden cultivar, not a wild species.
-It is widely grown in New Zealand gardens for its compact, gem-like form.
-No formal conservation assessment exists for this cultivar.
+- This is garden cultivar not wild species.
+Widely grown in New Zealand gardens for compact, gem-like form.
+No formal conservation assessment exists.

 - Conservation Status

-The plant is very slow-growing, taking years to reach its full size.
-This makes it ideal for small spaces where a fast-growing shrub would quickly outgrow its home.
-The slow growth also means the plant maintains its neat, bun-shaped form without the need for regular trimming.
+Plant is very slow-growing.
+Takes years to reach full size.
+Ideal for small spaces where fast-growing shrub would quickly outgrow home.
+Slow growth means plant maintains neat, bun-shaped form without regular trimming.

-Hebe Emerald Gem rarely flowers, but it may produce small white blooms occasionally.
-The flowers are not the main attraction.
-The foliage is the star, providing year-round interest with its tidy, jewel-like appearance.
-The dense, scale-like leaves create a textured surface that catches the light.
+Hebe Emerald Gem rarely flowers.
+May produce small white blooms occasionally.
+Flowers are not main attraction.
+Foliage is star.
+Provides year-round interest with tidy, jewel-like appearance.
+Dense, scale-like leaves create textured surface.
+Catches light.

-The plant is extremely popular for rock gardens, alpine plantings, and containers due to its tidy, jewel-like appearance.
-It fits perfectly into small spaces where other shrubs would be too large.
-The bun-shaped mound looks like a green cushion, a soft landing in a hard landscape.
+Extremely popular for rock gardens, alpine plantings, and containers.
+Due to tidy, jewel-like appearance.
+Fits perfectly into small spaces where other shrubs would be too large.
+Bun-shaped mound looks like green cushion.
+Soft landing in hard landscape.

 To find Hebe Emerald Gem is to look in rock gardens and alpine plantings.
-The rock garden is small.
-The hebe sits, bun-shaped and bright green, scale-like leaves catching the light.
-It does not know it is a jewel.
-It does not know it is an emerald.
+Rock garden is small.
+Hebe sits, bun-shaped and bright green.
+Scale-like leaves catching light.
+Does not know it is jewel.
+Does not know it is emerald.

 It just grows.
 That is what hebes do.
-It is a plant of cultivation, not of the wild.
-A gem among plants.
+Plant of cultivation, not of wild.
+Gem among plants.
+And that seems to be enough.